bartmcleod/VrmlParser/README.md

 ## How you can help
 If you are interested in the projects, please test as many of your VRML files as possible and post any issues you find with your files, along with the file that yields errors and a description of the issue.

+## License
+You are free to use the Grammar any way you like, with the only restriction that you should mention the original author: Bart McLeod.